howonlee/mertonon/docs/roadmap.md

 - Sorting / Pagination FE
 - Searching, sorting and paginating on matrices - other sorts of things dont have to care but we do have to care.
 The two-search method
 - Cut pre-7x-beta, more sponsorships

+- I would like first real release to have autoupdater

 # General Future Roadmap (not in any real order)